joelchale94/schooldev/README.md

 # Joel Chale School Management Dashboard

-# Fullstack App – Next.js + Node.js + React + TypeScript

 Fullstack application built with a modern stack, focused on clean architecture and real-world patterns.